How To Connect Projector To Laptop

 Cathode Ray Tube or CRT projectors-

 CRT projectors were widely utilized in the early days of projection.
-Each main colour, green, red, and blue, is represented by three tubes.
+Each primary color, green, red, and blue, is represented by three tubes.

-The primary drawbacks of CRT projectors were that they were heavy and large in size.
+The primary drawbacks of CRT projectors were that they were heavy and oversized.

 ⇒ Also Read: How To Access Another Laptop From My Laptop